-There is a worry about the politicization of science and the university-something already underway-under a system that uses experts in this way, or in any way.40 This is a battle

-40 See, for example, the widely established connection between pharmaceutical industry funding for research and scientific research outcomes that favor the sponsor.
-Joel Lexchin et al., "Pharmaceutical industry sponsorship and research outcome and quality: systematic review," British Medical Journal, Vol. 326 (2003), p.
-1167.
-Or see the numerous books that have argued that industry and politics distort scientific practice and dissemination of information to the nonthat is important for any political system, whether lottocratic, electoral democratic, or technocratic.
-There is a hard question to face in the situation in which experts are mostly captured by powerful interests: would it be better to have SILL members hear from these captured experts, or from no experts at all?
-The details matter, but this situation might be one in which it would be better to eliminate the expert stage, or to cabin the use of SILLs to those policy areas in which there is a well-established and relatively well-defined body of uncaptured expertise (perhaps because there is no significant financial stake in that area), or to leave it to SILL members whether they choose to seek out expert opinion (making the financial incentive to capture experts less predictable and presumably correspondingly less powerful).
+There is a worry about the politicization of science and the university-something already underway-under a system that uses experts in this way, or in any way.
+40 This is a battle that is important for any political system, whether lottocratic, electoral democratic, or technocratic.
+There is a hard question to face in the situation in which experts are mostly captured by powerful interests: would it be better to have SILL members hear from these captured experts or from no experts at all?
+The details matter, but this situation might be one in which it would be better to eliminate the expert stage or to cabin the use of SILLs to those policy areas in which there is a well-established and relatively well-defined body of uncaptured expertise (perhaps because there is no significant financial stake in that area) or to leave it to SILL members whether they choose to seek out expert opinion (making the financial incentive to capture experts less predictable and presumably correspondingly less powerful).
 The capture of supposed experts is a serious problem for any political community.
-It might seem particularly dire for the lottocratic system, since the experts will be interacting with non-professional politicians.
-But the problem is just as real for elected representatives, particularly given that (a) it might be more difficult to monitor exactly who is providing information and where they are receiving research support, (b) there is a greater concern about experts being used to provide "cover" for decisions so as to thwart efforts at accountability, and (c) there is little reason to think that well-intentioned elected representatives will be better at identifying captured expertise than randomly-chosen representatives would be, given that most elected representatives have no scientific or technical background.
+It might seem particularly dire for the lottocratic